 U: Represents characters allowed in a URI (see RFC 3986) [126].

 D: Represents a Date field.
-Represented as a Timestamp as defined in Section 2.3.
+Represented as a Timestamp as defined in section 2.3 {re-add xref}.

 C: Represents a complex data object.

 12 References

 Note that this version of the document contains some references to documents that are works in progress at the IETF and other organizations.
 This document may be revised as these references stabilize.